 Why Your RFP Must Explicitly State ‘AS 4687-2022’

-Writing “AS 4687 compliant” without the year suffix is the most common and costly drafting error in Australian temporary fencing procurement right now.
-That omission gives the supplier legal cover to ship panels tested and documented against the 2007 standard, because AS 4687-2007 remains a published and technically valid document.
-The supplier has not lied — they have simply selected the less stringent version that their existing stock satisfies.
+Writing “AS 4687 compliant” without the year suffix is a costly drafting error in Australia.
+That omission gives suppliers legal cover to ship panels tested against the older 2007 standard.
+AS 4687-2007 is still technically valid, so they haven’t lied—they just supplied the less stringent version their stock already meets.

-Your RFP language must be unambiguous.
-Specify “AS 4687-2022 (Parts 1 and 2)” and require the supplier to provide test reports explicitly referencing the 2022 omnidirectional wind protocol and the correct shielding multiplier for your site classification.
-A compliant panel set under the 2022 standard with 3.0mm wire and 42μm hot-dip galvanization weighs approximately 14.00kg — if the delivered panels arrive at 10.36kg, the wire diameter has been reduced and the panels are non-compliant regardless of what the paperwork claims.
-Weight is your fastest field verification tool before a single document is reviewed.
+Your RFP must specify “AS 4687-2022 (Parts 1 and 2)” and demand test reports referencing the 2022 omnidirectional wind protocol.
+You must also require the correct shielding multiplier for your specific site classification.
+A fully compliant panel set using 3.0mm wire and 42μm hot-dip galvanization weighs approximately 14.00kg.
+If the delivered panels arrive at 10.36kg, the wire diameter was reduced, and the product is non-compliant regardless of the paperwork.
+Weight is your fastest field verification tool before you ever review a single document.

 Minimum Material Specs for Compliance